 Snacks and water (the world is better with snacks and you gotta stay hydrated!)

-When it comes to starting your research paper, half the battle is just beginning.
+When it comes to beginning your research paper, half the battle is just starting.
 We often procrastinate writing because we don’t have a direction or are avoiding it because of how much work we think writing our papers will be.
-Of course, writing a paper does require some work, but most of the time, writing my paper takes about half the time I thought it would.
+Of course, writing a paper does require some work, but most of the time, I’m always surprised how fast the process went once I actually started.

 Do this: Decide now not to hate writing your research paper.